This simple yet satisfying recipe combines pan-fried breaded eggplant with fresh basil, mozzarella and pesto for a cheesy summer pasta bake!

 If you've ever wondered how to cook eggplant so that it actually tastes good, you've come to the right place.

-Breading and lightly pan frying is my preferred way to serve eggplant, and it tastes even better when combined with pasta, fresh basil and mozzarella.
+Breading and lightly pan-frying or roasting eggplant is my preferred way to serve eggplant, and it tastes even better when combined with pasta, fresh basil, and mozzarella.

 The eggplant ends up tender yet crisp and very flavorful.
 No spongy weirdness here!